mezhanglei/react-easy-formrender/README.md

 High degree of freedom and Lightweight dynamic form Engine, high-end solutions often require only simple design(which is done based on [react-easy-formcore](https://github.com/mezhanglei/react-easy-formcore) development).

-- Component registration: Registered control components need to match the `value`/`onChange` (or other field) pass-through in order to work properly.
+- Component Registration: Registered form controls need to match the `value`/`onChange` (or other field) pass-through in order to work properly.
-- Component Description: `properties` is used as properties for rendering forms, supporting arrays, objects and nesting, where each node contains the configuration of the form field properties and the configuration of the form controls (`type`, `props` and `typeRender`).
+- Component description: `properties` supports object or array type rendering, nesting is supported.
-- Component Rendering: The `Form` component is responsible for the form values, the `RenderFormChildren` component is responsible for the form rendering, one `Form` component can support multiple `RenderFormChildren` components to render internally.
+- Component rendering: `Form` component handles form values, `RenderFormChildren` component handles form rendering, one `Form` component can support multiple `RenderFormChildren` components rendering internally.
-- Component linkage: all form properties can support string expressions to describe linkage conditions (except `propties`).
+- Component linkage: All form properties can support string expressions to describe linkage conditions (except `properties`).

 # version log
 - v6.x
   6.x has two major updates from v5.x.
-  - 6.2.17 ~~`fieldComponent`~~ change to `component`.
+  - 6.2.17 ~~`fieldComponent`~~ change to `component`，and update `FormRenderStore` methods.
   - 6.2.14 The `component` property can be set to `null`.
   - 6.2.7 When the default component `RenderForm` reports an error in the `form` tag in the nested case, you can set `tagName` to be replaced by another tag.
   - 6.2.5 Enhancing and adjusting the usage of string expressions, and adding a new description of how to use string expressions in this document.